-The solid and impressive pump house is made of local granite.
+The solid and impressive building is made of local granite.
 It has Gothic features such as pointed arches, lancet windows, and steep gables.
-The high level of craftsmanship and refinement of the design make the pump house a fine example of the Gothic Revival style and belie its primary purpose as a municipal water-pumping facility.
+The high level of craftsmanship and refinement of the design make the Pump House a fine example of the Gothic Revival style and belie its primary purpose as a municipal water-pumping facility.

-During the late 19th century, the pump house pavilion was a favorite destination for parties.
-Well-dressed Richmonders could board a flat-bottomed boat at Seventh Street and take a leisurely ride up the canal to the pump house and its festive ballroom overlooking the woods and water below.
+During the late 19th century, the Pump House was a favorite destination for parties.
+Well-dressed Richmonders could board a flat-bottomed boat from 7th Street and take a leisurely ride up the canal to the Pump House and its festive ballroom overlooking the woods and water below.
 Sadly, the building closed in 1924, and had its machinery sold off for scrap metal before the outbreak of World War II.
-The city slated the pump house for demolition in the 1950s but sold it to First Presbyterian Church for one dollar instead.
+The city slated the Pump House for demolition in the 1950s, but sold it to First Presbyterian Church for one dollar instead.
+Ownership of the building eventually reverted back to the City of Richmond, where it remains today.

 Source: National Park Service